ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   ```
   _services/user.ts_

-  Now typedi will take care of resolve any dependency the UserService require.
+  Now typedi will take care of resolving any dependency the UserService require.

   ```javascript
   import { Container } from 'typedi';